The Best Materials for Insulating Metal Roofing

 2. Rigid Board

 This material is not only great for insulating metal roofs but also for foundations and walls.
-It is made of polyurethane or polystyrene and usually comes in various sizes of panels or sheets.
+It is made of polyurethane or polystyrene and usually comes in panels or sheets of various sizes.

 Insulating metal roofing Rigid Board